ray-project/ray/doc/source/index.rst

     counters = [Counter.remote() for i in range(4)]
     [c.increment.remote() for c in counters]
-    futures = [c.read.remote() for c in counters] ray.get(futures)
+    futures = [c.read.remote() for c in counters] print(ray.get(futures))

-To execute the above Ray script on AWS, you can download `this configuration file <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/aws/example-full.yaml>`__:
+Ray programs can run on a single machine, and can also seamlessly scale to large clusters.
+To execute the above Ray script in the cloud, just download `this configuration file <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/aws/example-full.yaml>`__, and run:

 ``ray submit [CLUSTER.YAML] example.py --start``